-- This drug may cause you to be dehydrated or have electrolyte problems.
-Rarely, this may be very bad or deadly.
-Tell your doctor right away if you get very dizzy, pass out, feel very tired or weak, or have a fast heartbeat, a heartbeat that does not feel normal, or seizures.
-Tell your doctor right away if you have headache, mood changes, confusion, muscle pain or weakness, more thirst, not hungry, dry mouth, dry eyes, very bad upset stomach or throwing up, if you are unable to pass urine, or if you have a change in the amount of urine produced.
+- This drug may cause your child to be dehydrated or have electrolyte problems.
+Rarely, this may be severe or deadly.
+Tell your child’s doctor right away if your child gets dizzy, passes out, feels tired or weak, or is unable to pass urine.
+Tell your child’s doctor right away if your child has a fast or abnormal heartbeat, seizures, headache, mood changes, confusion, muscle pain or weakness, more thirst, not hungry, dry mouth or eyes, severe upset stomach or throwing up, or a change in the amount of urine produced.

 - Upset stomach or throwing up.

-- Do not eat solid food or drink milk while taking this drug.
+- Do not let your child eat solid food or drink milk while taking this drug.

-- If you have very bad belly pain, swelling, or bloating after the first dose, do not take the second dose until they go away.
-Talk with your doctor.
+- If your child has very bad belly pain, swelling, or bloating after the first dose, do not give the second dose until they go away.
+If you have questions, talk with your child’s doctor.

-- Do not take other drugs within 1 hour of starting this drug.
+- Do not give other drugs by mouth within 1 hour before each dose of this drug.
 Some drugs may need to be separated from this drug by a longer time.
-Talk with your doctor about how to take your other drugs with this drug.
+Talk with your child’s doctor about how to give your child’s other drugs with this drug.

 Powder for solution:

 - This drug is ready to drink.
-You do not need to dilute this drug before you take it.
+You do not need to dilute this drug before you give it.

 Powder for solution: